wincus/pelican-blog/content/salt-vs-puppet.md

 just talking about dictionaries, lists, strings and numbers.
 If you are coming from puppet, you will need some time to realize that in Salts world it is you who decide how complex things are.
-The other big difference, in my opinion, is that state files in Salt are rendered, and better, you are free to choose the render engine, as long as delivers state data to Salt.
+The other big difference, in my opinion, is that state files in Salt are rendered, and gets even better, you are free to choose the render engine, as long as delivers state data to Salt.
 Unless told otherwise, state files are first rendered using the default renderer, [Jinja](http://jinja.pocoo.org/) before getting to the YAML parser.

 This allows great flexibility, as shown in this example taken from the
 documentation: